 Alternatives to Hodling

-Some investors cling to their bitcoins no matter what.
+Some investors cling to their bitcoin cash mining no matter what.
 If the market dropped to a penny, oh well, they’d keep on holding.
 There is nothing new or wrong about that.
 Investors that held traditional stocks through bubbles and recessions generally come out positive in the long run.
 Others are hodling but looking for alternative ways of making money from bitcoin in the meantime.
 Some of these alternative methods include lending bitcoin through sites such as Bitbond and BTCPOP.
 This innovation is still in an experimental phase at the moment.
 But it showcases the continuing innovations of crypto entrepreneurs.

 People hodling, lending, trading, or bitcoin gambling, all have one thing in common.
 That is making money from bitcoin.
 The fantastic news as we head into 2020 is that there are an increasing number of ways to do so.
 There is no need to passively wait for bitcoin price to increase.
 Daring investors now have solid alternatives for creating additional bitcoin side income.